Even Better Together.

 - Registration for the 2018 APM Winter Meeting Open

 - An Administrator's Guide to Departments of Internal Medicine Now Available

-- A Textbook for Internal Medicine Education Programs 12th Edition Now Available
+- The 12th Edition of The Toolkit Series: A Textbook for Internal Medicine Education Programs Now Available

 - Interested in Being an AAIM Ambassador?

 - Alliance Offers Guidance on Completing the Verification of Graduate Medical Education Training Form

 An Entrustable Professional Activity-Based Framework to Prepare Fourth-Year Medical Students for Internal Medicine Careers

 Available in the November 2017 issue of Journal of General Internal Medicine, the AAIM Medical Student to Resident Interface Committee developed a curricular framework to prepare students, based on five of AAMC core entrustable professsional activities for entering residency.
 The critical areas outlined include entering orders, forming and answering clinical questions, conducting patient care handovers, collaborating interprofessionally, and recognizing patients requiring urgent care and initiating that care.
 Minimizing the competing demands of the transitional phase of the fourth year and defining these important elements will ensure new residents can function safely and competently in supervised postgraduate settings.